kubernetes-sigs/azuredisk-csi-driver/docs/design-goals.md

 Support snapshot | to-do |  |

 ### Implementation details
 To prevent possible regression issues, azuredisk CSI driver use [azure cloud provider](https://github.com/kubernetes/kubernetes/tree/v1.13.0/pkg/cloudprovider/providers/azure) library.
-Thus, all bug fixes in the built-in azure file plugin would be incorporated into this driver.
+Thus, all bug fixes in the built-in azure disk plugin would be incorporated into this driver.